-After building your own website and having visitors, how do you track the visitor conversion rate?
+After building your own website and having visitors, how do you track the conversion rate of visitors?
 For example, what percentage clicked the contact button to get in touch with you?
-We can use the Goal feature of Google Analytics to track all conversions you can think of, such as registration rates, sales, etc. This article will introduce how to set up goals in Google Analytics to track conversions.
+We can use the goal feature of Google Analytics to track all conversions you can think of, such as registration rates, sales, etc. This article will introduce how to set up goals in Google Analytics to track conversions.

-Through the Goal feature of Google Analytics, you can monitor specific user activities on your website.
-For example, you can create a goal in Google Analytics to measure your sales, views on a landing page, contact form submissions, etc. Each interaction you track on your website can be categorized into one of the 4 Google Analytics Goal types:
+With the goal feature of Google Analytics, you can monitor specific user activities on your website.
+For example, you can create a goal in Google Analytics to measure your sales, views on landing pages, contact form submissions, etc. Each interaction you track on your website can be categorized into one of the 4 Google Analytics goal types:

 - Event Example: Play video

-Google Analytics also allows you to assign a value to each conversion and even generate reports for specific goals for reference.
-There are two methods to track conversion rates in Google Analytics, as follows:
+Google Analytics also allows you to add value for each conversion and even generate reports for specific goals for reference.
+There are two methods to track conversion rates in Google Analytics, as detailed below:

 Before using either method, first

-ensure your website has added the Google Analytics tracking code.。
+Ensure your website has already added the Google Analytics tracking code。

-Method 1: Use a Plugin to Automatically Track Conversions
+Method 1: Using a Plugin to Automatically Track Conversions

-MonsterInsights is a well-known Google Analytics plugin on the WordPress platform.
-It can display statistical data directly in the WordPress Dashboard without needing to log into the Google Analytics backend to view conversion data.
+MonsterInsights is a well-known Google Analytics plugin on the WordPress platform, which can display statistical data directly in the WordPress Dashboard without needing to log into the Google Analytics Admin Dashboard to view conversion status.

-With MonsterInsights, you can set up Google Analytics conversion tracking with just a few clicks.This is an automated process; you don't need to add any extra code to your website or configure a Google Analytics account.However, MonsterInsights is not a free plugin; the cheapest version costs $100 per year.
-MonsterInsights includes multiple add-ons for tracking specific conversions.
+With MonsterInsights, you can set up Google Analytics conversion tracking with just a few clicks.This is an automated process; you do not need to add any extra code to your website or configure your Google Analytics account.However, MonsterInsights is not a free plugin; the cheapest version costs $100 per year.
+MonsterInsights includes multiple extension plugins for tracking specific conversions.

-If you run an online e-commerce store, you need to install
+If you run an online e-commerce store, then you need to install

-Google Analytics Ecommerce Tracking for WordPressAfter installation and activation, it will automatically track conversion rates, revenue, average order value, and other information.
+Google Analytics Ecommerce Tracking for WordPress, enable it after installation, and it will automatically track conversion rates, revenue, average order value, and other information.

-If you want to track how many times a contact form on your website is displayed and how many submissions it receives, you can install
+If you want to track how many impressions a contact form on your website receives and how many submissions it gets, then you can install

-Since plugins can achieve these goals, it's also possible without plugins, though it's a bit more cumbersome.
-Below, Naibabiji will introduce how to manually create goals in Google Analytics.
+Since plugins can accomplish these goals, it is also possible without a plugin, though it is a bit more troublesome.
+Below, Naiba will introduce how to manually create goals in Google Analytics.

-Method 2: Manually Create Tracking Goals in Google Analytics
+Method 2: Manually Creating Tracking Goals in Google Analytics

-To manually create a conversion tracking goal in Google Analytics, we first need to access the Google Analytics backend.
-If you have added statistics for multiple websites, switch to the website for which you want to set the goal.
+To manually create a tracked conversion goal in Google Analytics, we first need to enter the Google Analytics Admin Dashboard.
+If you have added statistical data for multiple websites, switch to the website for which you want to set the goal.
 1. Then click

 Admin-